SingAyush/Discord_Bot/README.md

 # Discord_Bot

-Made a Top 5 movies Bot
+Made a Top 5 movies List using Bot